etlapale/emilien/rst/code/bibgen/databases.rst

 that Zotero locks its local sqlite database, only allowing cloudy access to it.
 This could be bypassed, for instance by setting toggling ``extensions.zotero.dbLockExclusive`` or by writting yet another browser plugin to provide the missing API.
-Another problem with Zotero is the weird key/value usage it makes of an SQL database.

 - BibTex_
 - JSON_